phasorpy/phasorpy/docs/contributing.rst

     $ python -m pytest -v src/phasorpy

-Examples in docstrings are meant to illustrate mere usage, not to provide a testing framework.
+Examples in docstrings are meant to illustrate basic usage, not to provide a testing framework.

 PhasorPy uses `Sphinx <https://www.sphinx-doc.org>`_